viera97/fastchat-mcp/README.md

 * Efficient processing of multiple simultaneous requests to tools and resources within a single query
 * Simple connection without authorization (compatible only with servers that do not require authentication)

+### v0.0.2
+* Package dependencies are incorporated during its initial installation process.

 ## Project Status

 ### ⚠️ Important Notice: This project is currently in active development phase.
 As a result, errors or unexpected behaviors may occur during usage